pryv/dev-site/src/customer-resources/pryv.io-setup.md

 To do so, you need to design the data model your app(s) will use using Pryv's data structures: **streams** and **events**.

 You can have a look at our [Data modelling guide](/guides/data-modelling/) which describes the Pryv.io data structure and walks you through different use cases for your data model.
-We provide you with an [Excel template](https://docs.google.com/spreadsheets/d/1UUb94rovSegFucEUtl9jcx4UcTAClfkKh9T2meVM5Zo/edit#gid=0) file describing a basic use case.

 We advise you to build your own file based on this template to describe your own data structure (streams, events, permissions) depending on your use case.